-We can solve the problem by dividing the operations into $O(\sqrt{n})$ batches, each of which consists of $O(\sqrt{n})$ operations.
-At the beginning of each batch, we calculate for each square of the grid the smallest distance to a black square.
-This can be done in $O(k^2)$ time using breadth-first search.
+We combine the above algorithms by dividing the operations into $O(\sqrt{n})$ batches, each of which consists of $O(\sqrt{n})$ operations.
+At the beginning of each batch, we perform Algorithm 1.
+Then, we use Algorithm 2 to process the batches.
+We clear the list of Algorithm 2 between the batches.
+At each operation, the minimum distance to a black cell is either the distance calculated by Algorithm 1 or the distance calculated by Algorithm 2.